notmewhyitsalwaysme/ThreeStupidVTITMOStudents/README.md

 I warned you.

-The author don't take any responsibilitu about this code.
+The author don't take any responsibility about this code.

 That's all, I guess...